-(b) Lands meeting either paragraph (a)1 or 2 of this subsection shall be considered "historically used for cropland".
+(b) Lands meeting either paragraph (a)1 or 2 of this subsection are considered "historically used for cropland".

-(c) In addition to the lands covered by paragraph (a) of this subsection, other lands shall be considered "historically used for cropland" as described below:
+(c) In addition to the lands covered by paragraph (a) of this subsection, other lands shall be considered "historically used for cropland", including: